We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the First and Second Golden Ages came before.

 - Tom’s Midnight Garden (1958) by Phillipa Pearce

-- Chrestomanci books by Diana Wynne-Jones
+- Chrestomanci books by Diana Wynne-Jones, who combines fantasy with modern social issues

 - Green Knowe books by Lucy M Boston